“Trust me. There is plenty of room for you in my Father’s home.”

 Tolerance – A Golden Virtue to Grow

-We have our sights set on this thing that cannot describe our Lord any better.
+We have our sights set on this thing that cannot describe our Lord any better: tolerance.

-And if we tie to this concept that of our God searching our own hearts to where we might grow in our tolerance, smashing our prejudices, then finally we might conjure a place of heart and a state of mind whereby there is copiously plentiful room within us for all to come and feel truly welcome, which is to be trusted and respected.
+And if we tie to this concept that of our God searching our hearts to where we might grow in our tolerance, smashing our prejudices, then finally we might conjure a place of heart and a state of mind whereby there’s copiously plentiful room within us for all to come and feel truly welcome, which is to be trusted and respected.

 Could this of all things be the one thing we’re all inherently called towards?